swissup/swissup.github.io/m2/extensions/pdf-invoices/known-issues.md

 # Known Issues

+### Download PDF link displays 404 error with Asynchronous sending enabled

+When `Sales > Sales Emails > General Settings > Asynchronous sending` enabled order emails are sent by cron.
+Download PDF link does not work in such case.
+We recommend using PDF attachment in such case instead of Download PDF link.

 ### Download PDF link problem in Magento 2.3.4

 Due to a bug in Magento 2.3.4 `$order` variable is empty in emails.